probe-lab/network-measurements/results/rfm3-location-ipfs-users-and-requested-conten.md

 #### Results

 The total gateway logs dataset had 123,959,912 total HTTP requests that spanned over the course of 2 weeks.
+The following table summarises the breakdown of the dataset.
 2,165 (0.001%) of these were out of format and thus discarded.
-24,298,396 (19.602%) were HTTP operations other than GET operations that did not represent a request to the IPFS network.
-This left 82,439,744 (80.396%) HTTP requests that were GET operations.
-Out of these, only 58,869,788 were considered valid (had an HTTP status of 200 or 300, and had a CID).
+24,298,396 (19.602%) were HTTP operations other than GET operations that did not represent a request to the IPFS network (illustrated as "Not GETs" in the table).
+This left 82,439,744 (80.396%) HTTP requests that were GET operations (illustrated as "All GETs").
+Out of these, only 58,869,788 were considered Valid GETs (had an HTTP status of 200 or 300, and had a CID).
 This represents 47.5% of the total gateway dataset.
 In these HTTP requests, 4,009,575 different CIDs were requested, which we used in the next step of our study.
-The following table summarises the data just discussed.

 |  | Number of entries | Percentage |
 | --- | --- | --- |